 An overhead image of the ingredients of honey butter biscuits.

-📖 How to make honey butter biscuits
+How to make honey butter biscuits

-In a large mixing bowl, stir together all of the dry ingredients for the biscuits and make a well in the middle.
+1. Preheat your oven and line a baking sheet with parchment paper.
+In a large mixing bowl, stir together all the dry ingredients, then create a well in the center.

 An overhead image of the wet ingredients in the middle of the ingredients in a bowl.